 Best websites for savings:

 Canada is growing in popularity with international travelers thanks to an awesome working visa option and wide open beauty.
-Another adventure seekers dream Canada has something for everyone no matter the season.
+An adventure seeker’s dream, Canada has something for everyone no matter the season.
 With a suggested daily budget of about $70-$80 CAD, Canada is about on par with many European countries.

-Dorms and campsites range $25-$40.
-Transportation in Canada is fairly expensive but you can get a Canrail pass for $699 7 one-way tickets, $899 10 one-way tickets, $1,299 for unlimited travel.
-Like anywhere sitting down at a restaurant can be expensive $15-$35 CAD, so if you want to save money on food keep your eye out for cheap sandwich shops or cook your own meals.
-Lastly accommodation rates are dependent on the city you are in but expect to pay around $30 CAD for a dorm and $60 CAD for a hotel.
+Transportation in Canada is fairly expensive but you can get a Canrail pass for $699 which gives you 7 one-way tickets, $899 for 10 one-way tickets, or $1,299 for unlimited travel.
+Tipping is big in Canada, so sitting down at a restaurant can be expensive at $15-$35 CA. If you want to save money on food, keep your eye out for cheap sandwich shops or cook your own meals.
+Lastly, accommodation rates are dependent on the city you are in but expect to pay around $30 CAD for a dorm and $60 and upwards for a hotel.

 Mexico has a lot to offer from gorgeous beaches along two coasts, to the vibrant culture of Mexico city and Oaxaca, and of course Mexican cuisine, which has been added to the Intangible Cultural Heritage of Humanity List by UNESCO.
 Mexico is also known for its ancient Mayan ruins and tropical weather.
 As a result of this popularity Mexico can be a bit more expensive than its neighbors in Central America, even if you do skip the resorts, but it’s still much cheaper than the US or Canada.
 Accommodation in hostels begins at around $6 to $14 in budget hotels.
-Food is delicious and street food is the best with Tacos at $1.
-To travel around Mexico you can take busses using the ADO website and the cost ranges from $10-$40.
+For budget travelers, street food is the best option with tacos starting at $1.
+To travel around Mexico you can take buses using the ADO website and the cost ranges from $10-$40.

 Central America: Cheap